tsaarni/echoserver/README.md

   - `alpn_negotiated_protocol`: Application Layer Protocol Negotiation protocol.
   - `cipher_suite`: Cipher suite used in the connection.
   - `peer_certificates`: Peer certificates in PEM format if the client provided a certificate.
+  - `peer_certificates_decoded`: Decoded peer certificate details if the client provided a certificate.
+    - `subject`: Subject of the certificate.
+    - `issuer`: Issuer of the certificate.
+    - `serial_number`: Serial number of the certificate.
+    - `not_before`: Not before date of the certificate.
+    - `not_after`: Not after date of the certificate.
   - `version`: TLS version.
 - `query`: Query parameters of the request if the URL contains a query string.
 - `form`: Form parameters of the request body, if the content type is `application/x-www-form-urlencoded`.